 The study and practice of academic modes of written communication accepted in American universities for students whose native language is not English.
 Through this course, students gain fluency in essay-writing, critical reading skills, improved grammatical accuracy, training in editing and orientation to research tools.
 This course does not satisfy the EMU Core writing requirement.
 A grade of C- or better must be achieved in the course as a prerequisite for enrollment in WRIT 125 or 135.
-Upon completion of the course, instructor evaluation will indicate one of the following: 1) the student must enroll in WRIT 135 to satisfy the writing requirement; 2) the student must enroll in WRIT 110.
+Upon completion of the course, instructor evaluation will indicate one of the following: 1) the student must enroll in WRIT 135 to satisfy the writing requirement; 2) the student must enroll in WRIT 125 to achieve proficiency required before enrolling in WRIT 135; 3) the student must re-enroll in WRIT 110.
 (Offered as needed.)